U.K. gets approval to infect healthy volunteers in world’s first coronavirus ‘challenge trial’

 Infecting healthy people with a potentially deadly virus — even in small doses and controlled settings — is controversial.
 And some in Britain have questioned whether there’s still a need, given the rapid authorization and rollout of highly effective vaccines.
 More than 15 million people in the United Kingdom have already received at least one “jab,” as a vaccine shot is called here.

-Clive Dix, the head of the U.K.’s vaccine task force, said that “we have secured a number of safe and effective vaccines for the U.K., but it is essential that we continue to develop new vaccines and treatments for covid-19.
+Clive Dix, the head of Britain’s vaccine task force, said, “we have secured a number of safe and effective vaccines for the U.K., but it is essential that we continue to develop new vaccines and treatments for covid-19.

 “We expect these studies to offer unique insights into how the virus works and help us understand which promising vaccines offer the best chance of preventing the infection.”